topquark22/morseR24/README.md

 ## Initialization

-This sketch will work with a fresh Arduino from the factory.
-In order for it to initialize the timings to their default values, the speed timing must not be set initially.
-If something gets messed up, the best thing to do is run eeprom_reset.ino.
-This will clear the EEPROM to all 0xFF values.
+This sketch will work initially with Arduino factory EEPROM settings.
+If the stored message or timing settings are incorrect, then run **eeprom_reset.ino** to reset the EEPROM.
 Then reupload the sketch and life is good.

 ## CE and CSN pins